jcgneto/CV/README.md

 # Research areas of interest

-Epidemiology and ecology of Salmonella enterica and E. coli pathovars.
+Ecology and evolution of Salmonella enterica.
-Ecological interactions between the gut microbiome and enteric pathogens.

 # Publications